-As used herein, the "closing level" of the reference asset on any date will be determined based upon the closing level published on the Bloomberg Professional® service

-("Bloomberg") page "SPX <Index>" or any successor page on Bloomberg or any successor service, as applicable, or such date.
+As used herein, the "closing level" of the reference asset on any date will be determined based upon the closing leve published on the Bloomberg Professional® service ("Bloomberg") page "SPX <Index>" or any successor page or Bloomberg or any successor service, as applicable, on such date.

-Initial Level: 3,005.47, which was the closing level of the reference asset on the trade date.
+Initial Level: 3,345.78, which was the closing level of the reference asset on the trade date.

 Final Level: The closing level of the reference asset on the valuation date.
 In certain special circumstances, the final level will be determined by the calculation agent, in its discretion.
-See "General Terms of the Notes-Unavailability of the Level o the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes-Marke final level - initial level initial level
+See "General Terms of the Notes-Unavailability of the Leve of the Reference Asset on a Valuation Date" beginning on page PS-19 and "General Terms of the Notes-Marke